-In 1925, Sabino Art Glass proprietor Marius-Ernest Sabino of France created an opalescent glass with a blue hue and iridescence.
-The Art Deco crowd loved the beautiful, haunting color and Sabino provided it in popular forms of the day.
-Japanese decor was all the rage, and this Japanese fish fit their decor taste perfectly.
+In 1925, Sabino Art Glass proprietor Marius-Ernest Sabino of France created an opalescent glass with a glacier blue hue and pearly iridescence.
+The Art Deco crowd appreciated the beautiful, haunting color and artful glass designs.

 Early Sabino glass was etch marked “Sabino France” and was intended for export, or it was etched “Sabino Paris” if it was intended for sale within France.

 This stunning, rare and perfect “Poisson Queue De Voile” (fish with sail tail) is signed, hand-etched Sabino Paris.
 This means it was made in Paris, for the Parisians between 1925 and 1935.

 According to Marius Sabino’s autobiography: “Sabino’s early opalescent glass had a higher arsenic content than most of his competitors, but his glass formula is reported to have changed after World War II to reduce this component.
 The earlier glass is said to feel and look different with a softer and “soapy” feel.”